Here’s my story of how I got back out of it…

 In 2008, I completed the Dave Ramsey training, and I am now the Dave Ramsey Certified Debt-Free Coach of the Greater Los Angeles Area!
 I am proud to say that, since then, I have helped hundreds of people across the nation discover the road to financial freedom.
 In July 2011, I also completed the Inspired Spirit Coaching Academy training, so my clients may more rapidly achieve financial prosperity using spiritual principles.

 Achieving a balanced life

 I now live a wonderfully balanced life, both financially and spiritually.
-My wonderful son has special needs, but he is my light and joy.
+My wonderful son is my light and joy.
 I run my business on a cash basis, and always have, just as I now do my personal life.

 Getting out of debt has given me the flexibility to do what I feel most passionate about.
 I understand exactly what my clients are going through: been there – done that.
 I live my life according to spiritual principles, as well as the financial concepts I’ve been taught in my finance coaching training.

 My story is not unique.
 I do know what you are going through.
 I’ve experienced the financial and emotional turmoil that out-of-control debt can bring.
 However, because of my training and experience, I also know that it can be overcome.
 I would love to help you do it, too.